ironSource/parquetjs/README.md

 ```

 Parquet files have a strict schema, similar to tables in a SQL database.
 So,
-in order to produce a parquet file we first need to declare a new schema.
+in order to produce a Parquet file we first need to declare a new schema.
 Here
 is a simple example that shows how to instantiate a `ParquetSchema` object:

 ``` js